 One of the important elements of a podcast cover is the typeface and font you choose to convey the message of the written elements of your cover.
-While the only hard rule is that it must be legible, this is also an important consideration for making sure you sending the right signals to a perspective listener, not only through how the typeface looks, but how it’s placed over the cover.
+While the only hard rule is that it must be legible, this is also an important consideration for making sure you send the right signals to a prospective listener, not only through how the typeface looks but how it’s placed over the cover.
 Check out visual hierarchy for more information on this.

 Remember that there are a few different aspects of podcast cover art that require typographical finesse.
-Alongside the main title, you should be considering how network, hosts, or other information should be conveyed.
+Alongside the main title, you should consider how the network, hosts, or other information should be conveyed.

 Color is one of the most important and clear ways to convey a particular mood for your podcast cover.
-Returning to the example of Dr. Death, the use of black and white helps to instill a specific feeling in the audience, in this case one of mystery and suspense.
-If leveraged properly, color psychology can create powerful images that will stick out in the observer’s mind and help draw them into your orbit.
+Returning to the example of Dr. Death, the use of black and white helps to instill a specific feeling in the audience, in this case, mystery and suspense.
+If used properly, color psychology can create powerful images that will stick out in the observer’s mind and help draw them into your orbit.